carmencchow/cyclistic_casestudy/README.md

 <h3><b>Data Limitations</b></h3>

 The dataset contains over 5.7 million records, with more than 1.5 million entries having NULL or negative values in the  `start_station_name`, `start_station_id`, `end_station_name`, and `end_station_id` columns.
-We'll use Google Big Query instead of Excel will be used for data cleansing and analysis due to its ability to handle larger volumes of data.
-The free-tier version of Big Query does not handle data deletion, so I will filter out these values to avoid drawing any inaccurate conclusions.
+We'll use Google Big Query instead of Excel for data cleansing and analysis.
+The free-tier version of Big Query does not handle data deletion, so I will filter out the NULL and negative values.

 <p>Previewing the CSV files in Excel shows that the column names are identical across all fields, which means we will not be adding new columns.
-Instead we will be unioning the tables by adding them to them bottom of the previous table. \
+Instead we will be unioning the tables by adding them to them bottom of the previous table.

   First, I'll create a table and enter the column header names and their data types before using the Google Cloud CLI to upload the first CSV file to Big Query.